 Everyone needs a good mortar and pestle in their life to crush those spices that will bring your dishes to life.
 A marble one is perfection, so grab this one now and keep it forever.

 We all need a quality bread knife in our kitchen—an nothing works better than an offset serrated knife, which easily slices through any bread, no matter how thick.

 The proof is in the name: This is the world's greatest potato masher.
 With its spring-loaded action, it will produce the lightest and fluffiest mashed potatoes, no lumps included!

 Don't just use any old spatula to handle your delicate creations.
 From peeling off lacy fried eggs to flipping paper-thin crêpes, these silicone spatulas are up for the job.

 Everyone needs a great stock pot in their kitchen arsenal.
 Make a delicious chicken stock out of a leftover carcass, boil lobsters in the summer, or make hearty soups in the winter—this enamel-coated steel pot does it all.

 Do as the French, and get yourself a great set of everyday dinner knives.
 These get passed on from generation to generation in France, so you can do the same with your collection.

 Do you love making pies?
 Emile Henry has the ultimate best pie dishes out there.
 Just pick the size and color that suits you.
 You'll keep it forever.

-Next up: an illustrated guide to cutting everything—and which knife you should use.
+Next up: an illustrated kitchen knife guide.